samanyuahuja/thoxt-reel/README.md

 The entire system is optimized for mobile devices with touch controls, gesture navigation, and responsive layouts that adapt from desktop monitors to smartphone screens.
 Portrait orientation is enforced for Instagram-compatible output, and all features work seamlessly across device types.

+## Troubleshooting

+**Camera not working:**
+- Ensure browser has camera permissions
+- Try HTTPS connection (required for camera access)
+- Check if another app is using the camera

+**AI Script Generator errors:**
+- Verify OpenAI API key is set correctly
+- Check API key has sufficient credits
+- Ensure internet connection is active

+**Videos not saving:**
+- Check browser supports IndexedDB
+- Ensure sufficient storage space
+- Try clearing browser cache

+**Port 5000 already in use:**
+- Change PORT in .env file to another port (e.g., 8000)
+- Or stop other applications using port 5000

 ## Future Development

 The platform is designed for extensibility with planned features including cloud storage integration, collaborative editing, advanced AI capabilities for auto-captioning and scene detection, and direct social media API integration for one-click publishing.
 The modular architecture ensures that new features can be added without disrupting existing functionality.

+## License and Credits

+Built with Flask, OpenAI GPT-4o-mini, and modern web technologies.
+Designed for content creators, journalists, and social media enthusiasts.